 The story of this farm would be incomplete without acknowledgement and analysis of its connection to enslavement.
 The forced labor of enslaved African Americans underpinned the original farm’s upkeep and economic success.
 Built in DeKalb County in the 1840s for the family of Robert H. and Elizabeth Smith, Atlanta’s oldest surviving farmhouse was surrounded by approximately 800 hundred acres.
 The house and land were maintained by between 11 to 19 enslaved individuals from the time of its construction to emancipation.
 The presence of the enslaved people’s cabin and garden among our living collections is meant to educate our visitors about the violent legacy of slavery in the South and the resilience and resistance of those who were forced to experience it.

 Today, Smith Farm crops fulfill a civic need as Goizueta Gardens staff work to produce food for Concrete Jungle and the Atlanta community.
 “As a history center, we try to make sense of complex topics and think about how history affects our lives today.
 It’s therefore essential to study the long-lasting effects of enslavement, segregation, and racism, and Smith Farm is one of the spaces we use to do that,” says Sheffield Hale, CEO of Atlanta History Center.
 “On a functional level, it’s also a working farm in an urban space, with less than one-fifth of an acre for vegetable production.
 We know that food insecurity is particularly acute in urban areas with majority Black populations, a condition made worse by health and economic disparities experienced by Black communities that COVID-19 has exacerbated.
-These are multifaceted problems with causes that can be traced back, in many ways, to legal segregation and enslavement.
-We thought: what better way to make use of this landscape to do our part for our community during this time of need?"
+These are multifaceted problems with causes that can be traced back, in many ways, to legal segregation and enslavement.”

 As we continue to pursue our mission of connecting today’s history makers (that includes you!) to the history that influences and impacts the world, Atlanta History Center seeks to expand the reach of our efforts.
 Atlanta is not just our base of operations—it is our home.
 While recording and exploring its history, we feel that we have an obligation to learn from it and help it grow for the future.